mpetroff/pannellum/doc/json-config-parameters.md

 affects the compass, it only has an effect if `compass` is set to `true`.

+### `preview`

+Specifies a URL for a preview image to display before the panorama is loaded.

 ### `hotSpots`

 This specifies an array of hot spots that can be links to other scenes,